Great ape personhood: Advocacy

-The recognition of great ape intelligence, alongside the increasing risk of great ape extinction, has led the animal rights movement to put pressure on nations to recognize apes as having limited rights and being legal "persons."
-In response, the United Kingdom introduced a ban on research using great apes, although testing on other primates has not been limited.

 Writer and lecturer Thomas Rose argues that granting legal rights to non-humans is not a new concept.
 He points out that in most of the world, "corporations are recognized as legal persons and are granted many of the same rights humans enjoy, the right to sue, to vote, and to freedom of speech."
 Dawn Prince-Hughes has written that great apes meet the commonly accepted standards for personhood: "self-awareness; comprehension of past, present, and future; the ability to understand complex rules and their consequences on emotional levels; the ability to choose to risk those consequences, a capacity for empathy, and the ability to think abstractly."

-Gary Francione questions the concept of granting personhood on the basis of whether the animal is human-like (as some have argued) and believes sentience should be the sole criterion used to determine if an animal should enjoy basic rights.
-He asserts that several other animals, including mice and rats, should also be granted such rights.

-Interpretation

-Depending on the exact wording of any proposed or adopted declaration, personhood for the great apes raises questions concerning protections and obligations under national and international laws including: